gauravbhag51/profile/README.md

 - The disappearing and appearing sections as one scrolls the page gives the website a smooth effect and pleases the viewer.
 ### Problems Faced:
 - The main problem faced by me was the transition effects and animations provided using JavaScript.
-- The Sound effect should stop if the pic goes outside the viewport, to add this functionality took some time.
+- The Sound effect should stop if the pic goes outside the viewport, adding this functionality took some time.
 - The reappearing of the sections once disappeared and vice-versa gave many issues, but were solved at the end.
 - The Preloader effect was a rwal challenge, took me a lot effort to get that right.
 ### Scope Of Improvement: